 Adding "operators" to your search terms allows you to fine-tune your Google Scholar searches as easily as your web searches.
 Try phrase search: ["game theory"] will return results which include that exact phrase.
 Or exclude all results that contain a particular word: [twins -conjoined] will give you articles about twins, but not conjoined twins.

-For more information visit scholar.google.com
+scholar.google.com